NZ Vaccine Facts

 Note: The advice about the gap between doses has changed since this video was made.
 We are now advising all New Zealanders to consider a shorter gap of 3 weeks between their 2 doses, instead of the standard 6 weeks.
 Reducing this gap means more people can be fully vaccinated sooner, increasing our community immunity.

 Vaccination will help us get back to doing the things we love.
-But keep carrying out these simple steps so we stay on top of outbreaks: stay home if you are unwell and get a test, keep scanning in to keep track of where you have been, wear a face covering in situations where the virus could spread easily (like on public transport), and wash your hands regularly.
+But keep carrying out these simple steps so we stay on top of outbreaks: stay home if you are unwell and get a test, keep scanning in to keep track of where you have been, wear a face mask in situations where the virus could spread easily (like on public transport), and wash your hands regularly.

 Last updated: at